 Verify that the SAE is knowledgeable of the responsibilities related to evaluating individuals who have violated the substance abuse provision(s) of the FFD policy (10 CFR 26.187(g)) and performs each determination of fitness in accordance with 10 CFR 26.189.

+For utilities with multiple operating power reactor facility locations in the same NRC Region and that use the same SAE, the inspector(s) should consider if completing the Substance Abuse Expert Questionnaire is necessary when performing each site-specific inspection during the same inspection cycle (i.e., 1-year time period).
+A more targeted interview with the SAE may still be needed based on site-specific records review conducted by the inspector(s), as well as if follow-up actions were identified during a prior inspection conducted in the same year.

 02.09 Licensee Testing Facility and/or Health and Human Services-Certified Laboratory